SicariusSicariiStuff/Diffusion_TTS/README.md

 News:
-Tested working with the latest oobabooga on Windows as of 4.25.24 -Make sure that num_autoregression_samples is at LEAST 16
+Tested working with the latest oobabooga on Windows as of 4.25.24
-# NOTE: OPENAI API MUST BE ENABLED IN OOBABOOGA
+# NOTE: OPENAI API MUST BE ENABLED IN OOBABOOGA + num_autoregression_samples NEEDS TO BE AT LEAST 16

 # NOTE: Windows Users MUST move
 tts_preprocessor.py file from the Diffusion_TTS folder in ~/text-generation-webui/extensions/